Dengue hemorrhagic fever

 - Supportive care in an intensive care unit or similar setting

 With early and aggressive care, most people recover from dengue hemorrhagic fever.
 However, half of untreated patients who go into shock do not survive.

 - Residual brain damage

-There is no vaccine to prevent dengue fever.
-Use personal protection such as full-coverage clothing, mosquito nets, mosquito repellent containing DEET.
-If possible, travel during times of the day when mosquitos are not so active.
-Mosquito abatement (control) programs can also reduce the risk of infection.
+If possible, travel during times of the day when mosquitoes are less active.
+Mosquito control programs can also reduce the risk of infection.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.